JPathRu/attributes/README.md

 ---

 Using helper.
 It is recommended because checks the status of the attribute (published / unpublished), it is not necessary to specify the prefix `attrs_`.
+Skip the third parameter to get the attribute value from the system config.

 ```
 /*